 Digital beamforming, NSTS ≤ NTX: spatial mapping matrix Qk is a rectangular matrix of size NTX by NSTS composed of complex values that might be defined based on the knowledge of the channel.

-Spatial expansion, NSTS = 1 < NTX: spatial expansion is performed by application of CSD over different transmit chains.
+Spatial expansion, NSTS = 1 < NTX: spatial expansion that might be applied to the pre-EDMG fields is performed by multiplication by matrix Q, which is defined as a column vector of size NTX by 1 and composed of all ones and application of CSD over different transmit chains.
 The cyclic shift is applied to the number of consecutive fields in the PPDU.
 This allows duplication of the PPDU fields transmission over the NTX transmit chains and avoids unintentional beamforming existing with a coherent signal transmission.

-Channel aggregation, in this case NTX is an even number: the spatial mapping matrix Q has a block structure in which space time streams 1 through NSTS1 are assigned to transmit chains 1 through NTX/2 (transmit chains of the primary or primary and secondary channels) and space time streams NSTS1 + 1 through NSTS are assigned to transmit chain (NTX/2) + 1 through NTX (transmit chain of the secondary or secondary1 and secondary2 channels).
+Channel aggregation, in this case NTX is an even number: the transmit chains 1 through NTX/2 are assigned to the primary or primary and secondary channels and transmit chains NTX/2 + 1 are assigned to the secondary or scondary1 and secondary2 channels.
+The mapping of space-time streams to the transmit chains is defined by the spatial mapping matrix Qk, which is implementation specific.

 SP: